david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-colour-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-colour-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">Using an EPR is quite different from entering audit data a few hours a week.
-We realised that the view has to be comfortable and match the light levels in the clinic.
-That is why we have changed the colour palette for OE3 by adopting a darker overall appearance  similar to the dark mode that is better matched to the ambient light levels in most eye clinics.
-However we also know that this is novel if you are coming from a Windows environment where the interfaces are generally light grey.
-To help in the adjustment, OE3 provide a theme choice- as standard dark mode.</p>
+We realise that the view has to be comfortable and match the light levels in the clinic.
+That is why we have changed the colour palette for OE3 to a  darker overall appearance  that is better matched to the ambient light levels in most eye clinics.
+However, we appreciate that this could be disconcerting  if you are coming from a Windows environment where the interfaces are generally light grey.
+To help in the adjustment, OE3 provide a theme choice- as standard dark mode. </p>
         </div>
       </div>
     </div>